rseng/zenodo-release/README.md

 ## Usage

 This action runs in 2 variants.
 By default it'll create a unique DOI every single time.
-However, If you specify `doi` in the action, it will create *new versions* of that existing DOI.
-These are essentially new DOIs, but they're associated in Zenodo with this base `doi`.
+However, If you specify `doi` that represents all versions, it will create *new versions* of that existing DOI.
+These are essentially new DOIs, but they're associated in Zenodo with the `doi` for *all* versions.

 ### GitHub Action